firebase/firebase-android-sdk/contributor-docs/best_practices/dependency_injection.md

 As a result using [Firebase Components]({{ site.baseurl }}{% link components/components.md %}) is appropriate only for inter-SDK injection and scoping instances per `FirebaseApp`.

-On the other hand, manually instantiating SDKs is often tedious, errorprone, and often leads to code smells that make code less testable and coulpes it to implementation rather than the interface.
+On the other hand, manually instantiating SDKs is often tedious, errorprone, and leads to code smells that make code less testable and couples it to the implementation rather than the interface.
 For more context see [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) and  [Motivation](https://github.com/google/guice/wiki/Motivation).

 {: .important }